fantanoice/fantanoice-randomizers/README.md

-# fantanoice-archipelago-yamls
+# fantanoice-randomizers
-Collection of yamls I use for my Archipelago streams and Youtube videos
+Collection of settings and spoiler logs I use for my randomizer streams and Youtube videos - including Archipelago.
+Feel free to use them for your own playthroughs and plandos.